Black History Month

 Paper Book

-The half century before the Civil War was beset with conflict over freedom as well as slavery: what were the arrangements of free society, especially for African Americans?
-Beginning in 1803, many free states enacted black codes that discouraged the settlement and restricted the basic rights of...
+The half-century before the Civil War was beset with conflict over equality as well as freedom.
+Beginning in 1803, many free states enacted laws that discouraged free African Americans from settling within their boundaries and restricted their rights to testify in court, move freely from place to...

 All that she carried : the journey of Ashley's sack, a black family keepsake